GreenMeteor/HumHub-Messenger/README.md

 Your users can send a unique Messenger url (TogetherJS url) to a friend.
 When the friend opens the link, each user sees the same page and can interact with it together in real time.

+##Cool Features

+    - use audio and video chat
+    - Your users see each other's mouse cursors and clicks.
+    - Messenger enables your users to see each other in real time.
+    - Your users can chat with each other with familiar instant messaging.
+    - Your users can follow each other to different pages on the same domain.
+    - Your users can see content on a site or app dynamically change together.

 ## Description